RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/devicemanager.md

 parameter: `priority`
 required: No
 default value: 400
 description: Relative priority of the DeviceManager in the group of processes to start for this domain.
+Lower values will be started earlier - priority 100 will be started before priority 400.

 parameter: `autostart`
 required: No